-EXPERIENCE
+QUALIFYING EXPERIENCE

-EMPLOYER: DATES JOB TITLE
+EMPLOYER: DATE ES JOB TITLE

 FROM ТО ATTACH JOB DESCRIPTIONS

+AND/OR RESUME

-Attach additional sheets as necessor ary
+Attach additional sheets as necessary L

-EXP ERIENCE VAL IDATION

-A
+EXPERI IENCE VALIDA ATION

-dated by a Certified Connecticut Municipal
+Assessment and/or appraisal experience m ust be validate ed by a Certified Connecticut Municipal

-and/or employed the applic Assessor, State Certified Revaluation Supervisor or Connecticut licensed general appraiser who trained and/or employed the applicant
+Assessor, State Certified Reval luation Superv icut licensed general appraiser who trained

+and/or employed the applicant.

-I hereby certify that the applicant related field of endeavor. nt has a minimum of three (3) years ex sperience in property assessment or appraisal or in a
+I hereby certify that the application or appraisal or in a related field num of three (3) years' experience in property assessment

-related field of endeavor.

-Validating Assessor/Appraise er Signature: Date:
+Validating Assessor/Supervisor/A Appraiser Signa ture: Date:

-Printed or typed Name:
+Printed Name:

-License/Certificate #
+License/Certificate # Phone Numb er/Email:

-Please attach any additional of documentation t hat may help the CCMA Committee in determining your eligibility.
+Please attach any additional docu imentation that i mav heln the CC MA Committee in determining your eligibility.

-diffication.
-Application must be accompanied with
+Failure to include all appropriat e documents wi ill result in a der nial of your application.
+Application must be

-a Check or Money Order for \$30.00 made pa ayable to: CCM A A Committee
+accompanied with a Check or Mo oney Order for S \$30.00 made paya able to: CCMA Committee

-I hereby I hereby certify that the above information I have provided is true and accurate.
+I hereby certify th at the above in formation I have e provided is true and accurate.

-•

 Signature: Date: